Primary Chronicle

 The title of the work, Povest' vremennykh let ("Tale of Bygone Years") comes from the opening sentence of the Laurentian text: "These are the narratives of bygone years regarding the origin of the land of Rus', the first princes of Kiev, and from what source the land of Rus' had its beginning".
 The work is considered a fundamental source for the earliest history of the East Slavs.

-The content of the chronicle is known today from the several surviving versions and codices, revised over the years, slightly varying from one another.
-Because of several identified chronological issues and numerous logical incongruities pointed out by historians over the years, its reliability as a historical source has been strictly scrutinized by experts in the field.
+The contents of the Chronicle are known today from several surviving versions and codices, whose separate chronological and other variations have led historians to be critical of its use as a reliable document.
 (See .)